oldhorizons/counterpilot_pupil_tracking/README-DESKTOP-09HPITB.md

 # SETTING UP THE OS
 1. Run setup as normal.
 I'm using this image https://www.raspberrypi.com/software/
 2. Clone this repo into the /app folder using '''git clone https://github.com/oldhorizons/counterpilot_pupil_tracking app'''
-3. Run pi_setup.sh or ubuntu_setup.sh using '''sudo bash ./app/setup/pi_setup.sh'''
+3. Run pi_setup.sh or ubuntu_setup.sh using '''./app/setup/pi_setup.sh'''

-# CHECKING THE CAMERA WORKS
-on Pi OS, run "libcamera-still" to capture and show an image, or "libcamera-vid -t 0" to show live video capture with no timeout